|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 The processes in place actually seem to have very little to do with saving energy, but are political.
 The cost of operating a small power supply for a full year is extremely low - so low that it is only sensible to show it as a yearly value (it's less than 1 cent per day).
 As explained in greater detail below, this is utterly insignificant compared to other allowable losses and normal household activities.

-Of far greater concern is that these regulations effectively ban external AC-AC power supplies.
+Of far greater concern is that these regulations (as originally written) would have effectively banned external AC-AC power supplies.
 These are used extensively for alarm systems, ADSL modems and other products that use the AC input to generate dual-rail supplies internally, but they are also very useful for hobbyists who do not have the skills needed to wire a mains operated power supply.
 There is currently no alternative available with switchmode supplies - it could be done, but the cost and complexity are prohibitive.

 It's impossible to say who is affected elsewhere in the world, but in Australia, the effects will be widespread.
 These new regulations do not require a vote in parliament, as (somewhat perversely) they fall under the Electrical Safety Acts of the various states (see links in the reference section).
 Because of the very nature of the regulations, they can be very difficult to interpret accurately, making the likelihood of anyone actually reading through the reams of information (literally) highly unlikely.